pwyf/aid-transparency-tracker/iatidataquality/docs/donor_guide.md

 tools - a Data Quality tool and a survey.
 If your organisation is an IATI publisher then some of the data has been collected and scored automatically using the Data Quality tool.
 Separate instructions on how to access and review this data has been emailed to you.
 Information provided in other formats (Excel, CSV, website, PDFs)has been collected manually via the survey.
-If your organisation is not an IATI publisher then all the information is collected via
+If your organisation is not an IATI publisher then all the information is collected via the survey.

 To ensure that the data is as accurate as possible, we would be grateful if you could check the survey responses and correct or add